maniebra/software-engineering-docs/README.md

 # 📚 Sources & References

 1. [System Analysis and Design - Alan Dennis, Barbara Haley Wixom, Roberta M. Roth](https://www.uoitc.edu.iq/images/documents/informatics-institute/Competitive_exam/Systemanalysisanddesign.pdf)
+2. Head First Design Patterns: Building Extensible and Maintainable Object-Oriented Software

 # 🤝 Contributing

 Since I created this repository in hopes of becoming one of the most outstanding software engineering guides one day, your contributions will be much appreciated.
 To contribute to this project, you have to follow these steps:

-1. Fork the repository.
+3. Fork the repository.
-2. Clone the forked repository to your local device.
+4. Clone the forked repository to your local device.
-3. Add your contents or modify the contents you see fit to alter.
+5. Add your contents or modify the contents you see fit to alter.
-4. Create a pull request.
+6. Create a pull request.
-5. Wait until your pull request is reviewed.
+7. Wait until your pull request is reviewed.
-6. If all is good, your contribution will be merged into this repository!
+8. If all is good, your contribution will be merged into this repository!

 # ⚖️ License